superfly/docs/elixir/advanced-guides/github-actions-elixir-ci-cd.html.md

 If our caches ever cause a problem, and sometimes they can, it's good to know how to clear them.
 In our project, go to Actions > (Sidebar) Management > Caches.
 This is the list of caches saved for the project.
-We can use our naming to identify which cache file is for what.
+We can use our naming format to identify which cache file is for what.

 ![Annotated screenshot of Github cache management interface](github-actions-cache-management.png?centered&card&border)